phobos/phobos/README.md

 ## <a name="usage"></a> Usage

-Phobos can be used to power standalone ruby applications, it comes with a CLI to help loading your code and running it as a daemon or service.
-It can also be used as a library to bring kafka features to your projects, including Rails apps.
+Phobos can be used to power standalone ruby applications by bringing Kafka features to your project - including Rails apps.
+It also comes with a CLI to help loading your code and running it as a daemon or service.

 ### <a name="usage-standalone-apps"></a> Standalone apps

-Standalone apps have the benefits of individual deploys, simple and small code, and many others.
-If consuming from kafka is your version of microservices, Phobos can be of great help.
+Standalone apps have some benefits, such as individual deploys & simple and small code.
+If consuming from Kafka is your version of microservices, Phobos can be of great help.

 ### Setup

-To create this sort of apps you need two things:
+To create these sort of applications you need two things:
   * A configuration file (more details in the [Configuration file](#usage-configuration-file) section)
   * A `phobos_boot.rb` (or the name of your choice) to properly load your code into Phobos executor

-To help with the preparations Phobos ships with a CLI powering two commands: __init__ and __start__.
-To setup your project do the following:
+To help with the preparation, use the Phobos CLI commands: __init__ and __start__.
+In order to setup your project, do the following:

 ```sh
 # call this command inside your app folder